Historic Villages & Suburban Energy

 Located just to the north of Milwaukee County, Ozaukee is the second-smallest county in the state and the least-populated county in the metropolitan area; however, it is a virtual treasure chest of historical sites and stunning lakefront landscapes.
-It is also one of the more rapidly developing counties in the area.
+Rated in 2021 by Niche as the best Wisconsin county in which to live, it is also one of the more rapidly developing counties in the area.
 Mequon and Thiensville have become prime locations for residential developments because of their proximity to downtown Milwaukee.
 Ozaukee County is best known, however, for its many quaint towns, country inns, and octagonal barns.

 Mequon and Thiensville are the urban communities of Ozaukee County, accounting for more than one-third of the county's population.
 The Milwaukee River meanders lazily through the two communities, which are located at the southern edge of the county.
 Mequon's beautiful scenery and rural location have made it one of the most affluent and rapidly growing suburbs in the area.
 It boasts majestic lakeshore bluffs, stately homes, numerous golf courses and easy access to the interstate.
 Many of Wisconsin's professional athletes have homes in this area, as does Concordia University, a four-year liberal arts school.
 Thiensville is a smaller community that dates back to the turn of the 20th century.
 It was slowly surrounded by Mequon as that city began to blossom in the 1950s.

 Cedarburg is a picturesque town of specialty shops, antique stores and intimate restaurants.
 Its thriving downtown is listed on the National Register of Historic Places and features buildings dating back to the 1800s.
 The city's residential base is a mixture of older, stately homes and modern subdivisions.
 Since 1960, the community's population has more than doubled.